Richmond Broad Street Bus Rapid Transit (aka The Pulse)

 Overview

 The total project corridor in the City of Richmond is approximately 7.6 miles.
-The corridor begins on Broad Street near Willow Lawn Drive in Henrico County.
-It extends east to 14th Street in the City of Richmond.
-The corridor extends south on 14th Street to Main Street and continues east on Main Street to Orleans Drive in Rocketts Landing.
+It begins on Broad Street near Willow Lawn Drive in Henrico County.
+It extends east to 14th Street in the City of Richmond and extends south on 14th Street to Main Street, continuing east on Main Street to Orleans Drive in Rocketts Landing.

 Technical Highlights

-The Bus Rapid Transit (BRT) project includes 14 stations: five median stations and nine curbside stations.
-The two terminus stations include a single loading platform while the remaining 12 stations have facilities for eastbound and westbound travel.
+The Bus Rapid Transit (BRT) project included 14 stations: 5 median stations and 9 curbside stations.
+The 2 terminus stations included a single loading platform while the remaining 12 stations have facilities for eastbound and westbound travel.
 The BRT route includes a combination of mixed flow, exclusive median running, and exclusive curb running BRT operations.

 BENEFITS/POSITIVE IMPACT TO COMMUNITY

-As with any major transportation project, a proactive and comprehensive public outreach program keeps the public and key stakeholders fully engaged and informed throughout the construction phase of the project.
-The Lane team believes that an effective outreach process must be integrated into both design and construction.
+As with any major transportation project, a proactive and comprehensive public outreach program kept the public and key stakeholders fully engaged and informed throughout the construction phase of the project.

 Our approach to the project encouraged multiple communication channels that both pushed information out to the public and pulled it in to find news and information.
 This kind of open and transparent process that deals honestly with VDOT and stakeholders helped create community buy-in on project timetables and milestones.
 This helped ease concerns and avoid potential issues regarding lane closures, detours, and impacts to the traveling public.